appwrite/rfc/rfc-template.md

 <!--
 What kind of changes or additions are required for the Appwrite base collections to support this feature.
 Explain which entities should be added or updated, what new attributes they need to have and why.
-Please think well about the naming convetions and how well they play with other Appwrite convetions.
-Try and stay as consistent with exsiting patterns as much as possible.
+Please think well about the naming conventions and how well they play with other Appwrite conventions.
+Try and stay as consistent with existing patterns as much as possible.
 -->

 ### Supporting Libraries

 <!--
 Which different libraries do we need to support the new features?
-Please describe the new libraries potential API.
+Please describe the new library's potential API?
 Avoid using 3rd party libraries when possible, if required - explain why.
 -->